 In fact, a recent study showed that such plastic particles were found in around one third of fish caught in the UK.

-Earlier this year, a ban on products containing plastic microbeads came into force for the very same reason, as they “are building up in oceans and potentially entering the food chain”, said BBC News.
+Today, a ban on products containing plastic microbeads came into force for the very same reason, as they “do not degrade over time and can transport toxic chemicals into marine organisms”, said BBC News.

 Hello Summer! 🌼✨🌞 feat. @hayleykathoke 📸 Photo Credit @jessieexsteen 💫 #dreamSQNS #dreamSQNSglitter #chunkyglitter #bodyglitter #faceglitter #festivalseason #festivalfashion #capetown #festivalaccessories #capetownmua #mua #glitterpaste #boho #bohemian #gypsy #goddess #glitterandgold #portraitphotography #capetownmodel #beauty #summer